Buying A Home After A Bankruptcy With No Waiting Period

 Millions of Americans have filed bankruptcy due to being victims of the financial and real estate crash of 2008.

-- Someone who has filed a Chapter 7 bankruptcy is eligible to buy a house in two years from the date of the bankruptcy discharge with a FHA Loan.
+- Someone who has filed a Chapter 7 bankruptcy is eligible to buy a house in two years from the date of Chapter 7 discharged date with FHA and VA Loans

-- Home buyers can now qualify for FHA Loans one year into a Chapter 13 Bankruptcy repayment plan.
+- Home buyers can now qualify for VA and FHA Loans one year into a Chapter 13 Bankruptcy repayment plan

 FHA Loans After Chapter 7 Bankruptcy

-- They qualify for a FHA mortgage loan which they only need to put 3.5% down payment towards their purchase price and the balance is financed via a FHA insured mortgage loan.
+- They only need to put 3.5% down payment towards their purchase price

-- For those who filed bankruptcy and are considering purchase a home in two years, they need to start rebuilding their credit and never be late on their monthly debt payments.
+- For those who filed bankruptcy and are considering purchase a home in two years, they need to start rebuilding their credit:

 Re-Establishing Credit After Bankruptcy

-Mortgage lenders will expect not to be late with any monthly debt payments such as credit card payments and automobile loan payments after bankruptcy discharged date as well as foreclosure and/or short sale.
+Lenders will expect borrowers not to be late with any monthly debt payments such as credit card payments and automobile loan payments after bankruptcy discharged date.
+Cannot be late on any payments after foreclosure and/or short sale.

 - Why 3 secured credit cards?

-- One secured credit card will improve your score, two secured credit cards will improve it better, but 3 secured credit cards will optimize and maximize your credit scores.
+- One secured credit card will improve score, two secured credit cards will improve it better, but 3 secured credit cards will optimize and maximize your credit scores